jason-gokho-ing/SysAdmin-Powershell-Labs/Offboarding-Workflow/README.md

-# 🚪 Active Directory Offboarding Automation (PowerShell Lab)
+# 🚪 Active Directory Offboarding Automation

 This lab demonstrates how to automate the offboarding process in an Active Directory environment using PowerShell and Task Scheduler.
 It mimics real-world Tier 2 System Administrator responsibilities such as deactivation, group cleanup, OU relocation, audit logging, and scheduled execution.